 • Beat together the cream cheese and butter until smooth.

-• Add powdered sugar and vanilla and mix until smooth.
+• Add powdered sugar and vanilla then mix until smooth.
 Add more powdered sugar or a splash of milk, if needed, until desired consistency is reached.

 • Once the cookies have cooled, add a small spoonful of cream cheese filling onto one cookie.
 Place another cookie on top and press them together to make a cookie sandwich.